wolfeidau/buildbox-docker/Readme.md

 When you run the `buildbox-docker` command, it will monitor agents you specify on Buildbox and look for new jobs for them to perform.
-When a new job becomes a available, it will download the agents Dockerfile, build it, and then run the `buildbox-agent` inside the new container.
+When a new job becomes a available, it will first make sure the container has been build, and then run the bootstrap.sh script inside the container with all the correct ENV varaibles set.

-It runs the `buildbox-agent` command with an `--exit-on-complete` flag, so when it's finished running all the builds it can, it will shut itself down.

 ### How secure is this?